At one point, not too long ago, learning and play sat in different camps. “Finish your studying and then go play!”

 Why is game-based learning a big deal?

 - Andre Thomas, a professor from Texas A&M, started creating educational games under the name “Triseum.”
-Their game series “ARTe” helps students learn about the history of art, and “Variant” teaches calculus through the gameplay.
+Their game series “ARTe” helps students learn about art history, and “Variant” teaches calculus through gameplay.

-Findings: Thomas and the team saw a 24.7% improvement in students’ knowledge on/of the topic just after 2 hours of play.
+- Findings: Thomas and his team saw a 24.7% improvement in students’ knowledge of the topics after 2 hours of play.

 - Dr. Chris Haskell, an assistant professor at Boise State University, led the creation of a game-based learning curriculum which has seen tremendous success.
-More than 900 teachers taught 13,000 students in 14 countries, and the results are staggering.
+More than 900 teachers taught 13,000 students in 14 countries, which is staggering.

-Findings: Chris revealed that 93% of the students passed with an “A” grade consistently while the traditional success rate is 71% of A’s, B’s, and C’s.
-Not just this, students are completing twice as much work with 30% of the time to spare.
+- Findings: Chris revealed that 93% of the students passed with an “A” grade consistently, while the standard success rate is 71% of A’s, B’s, and C’s.
+Not just this, students were completing twice as much work with 30% of the previous average time taken to spare.